gomyway1216/rag/documents/chunk_size.md

 # Chunk Size

-Here, we discuss how we **determine a right chunk size** for our project.
+Here, we discuss how we **determine the right chunk size** for our project.

 ## What is chunk size?
 Chunk size is the **length of the string sequence that we divide the source documents into**.
-It varies depending on the purpose, application, language, the size of the source documents, and other factors.
+It varies depending on the purpose, application, language, size of the source documents, and other factors.
 Chunk sizes are often in **letters, words, sentences, paragraphs, and documents**.

 **The unit of the piece of data that is stored into the database** is the chunk size.
 - **Larger chunks** allow the embedding mechanism to capture a **bigger picture** of the text and **saves memory** space in the database because we get less number of chunks from the source documents given that the embedded chunk size is constant.
 However, it is prone to **missing small details**, leading to a vague response to a query.